HadoopIt/rnn-nlu/README.md

 * Updated code to work with the latest TensorFlow API: r1.2
 * Code cleanup and formatting
 * Note that this published code does not include the modeling of output label dependencies.
 One may add a loop function as in the rnn_decoder function in TensorFlow <a href="https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/legacy_seq2seq/python/ops/seq2seq.py#L292" target="_blank">seq2seq.py</a> example to feed emitted label embedding back to RNN state.
 Alternatively, sequence level optimization can be performed by adding a <a href="https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/crf" target="_blank">CRF</a> layer on top of the RNN outputs.
 * The dataset used in the paper can be found at: https://github.com/yvchen/JointSLU/tree/master/data.
 We used the training set in the original ATIS train/test split, which has 4978 training samples.
+There are 15 test samples that have multiple intent labels for an utterance.
+We used the more frequent label (most likely, "flight") as the true label during evaluation.

 **Setup**